Michigan Federal Criminal Defense

-Our federal criminal defense lawyers represent clients facing serious charge in Michigan’s Eastern and Western Districts.
-If you are under investigation, if you have been subpoenaed to appear before a grand jury, or if you are awaiting trial on federal charges, call 888-519-4897 now for a free and confidential consultation.
+Our federal criminal defense lawyers represent clients facing serious charge in Detroit, Grand Rapids, and all of Michigan including the Eastern and Western Districts.
+If you are under investigation, if you have been subpoenaed to appear before a grand jury, or if you are awaiting trial on federal charges, call 888-680-1745 now for a free and confidential consultation.

 Oberheiden, P.C. is a federal criminal defense law firm with a nationwide presence.
 Our attorneys have centuries of combined experience on both sides of federal criminal matters, and our defense team is available to represent clients in federal cases in Michigan’s Eastern and Western Districts.
 Regardless of the scope of the allegations against you, and regardless of whether you are currently under investigation or your case has been scheduled for trial, our attorneys can help, and we encourage you to contact us immediately to discuss your defense.

 When facing allegations of federal crimes, executing a successful defense strategy requires a comprehensive understanding of the factual, legal, and procedural aspects of your case.
 With our attorneys’ extensive experience in federal criminal matters, we are able to quickly assess our clients’ exposure, and we can begin working immediately to build a compelling case for terminating the government’s investigation or acquitting you of all charges.
 In all cases, prompt intervention is critical, and our attorneys can be on the ground in Michigan at a moment’s notice if that is what it takes to protect you against a conviction at trial.